rgb-immunology/rgb-immunology.github.io/README.md

 [PROMOS fellow (German Academic Exchange Service, DAAD)](https://www.daad.de/de/)

 ## Open Positions
-We are currently seeking one motivated postdoctoral fellow and one graduate student to join our team!
+We are currently seeking one motivated postdoctoral fellow and one graduate student to join our team in Erlangen!

 # Publications